PalomaCue/cloudera-ml-vm/README.md

 3. In the Cloudera Manager Admin Console, add the <a href="https://www.cloudera.com/documentation/spark2/latest/topics/spark2_packaging.html#packaging"> Spark2 parcel repository </a> to the Remote Parcel Repository URLs in Parcel Settings as described in <a href="https://www.cloudera.com/documentation/enterprise/latest/topics/cm_ig_parcels.html#cmug_topic_7_11_5__section_sd4_bzx_bm"> remote repository URLs.</a>

-Note: If your Cloudera Manager Server does not have Internet access, you can use the Spark 2 parcel files, put them into a new parcel repository, and then configure the Cloudera Manager Server to target this newly created repository.

 4. Download the Spark 2 parcel, distribute the parcel to the hosts in your cluster, and activate the parcel.
-See Managing Parcels.
+See <a href="https://www.cloudera.com/documentation/enterprise/latest/topics/cm_ig_parcels.html#concept_vwq_421_yk"> Managing Parcels. </a>

 5. Add the Spark 2 service to your cluster.

  a.
 In the step #1, select a dependency option:

-   HDFS, YARN, ZooKeeper: Choose this option if you do not need access to a Hive service.
+  *  HDFS, YARN, ZooKeeper: Choose this option if you do not need access to a Hive service.

-   HDFS, Hive, YARN, ZooKeeper: Hive is an optional dependency for the Spark service.
+  *  HDFS, Hive, YARN, ZooKeeper: Hive is an optional dependency for the Spark service.
 If you have a Hive service and want to access Hive tables from your Spark applications, choose this option to include Hive as a dependency and have the Hive client configurations always available to Spark applications.

+  I chose the second option.

   b.
-In the step #2, when customizing the role assignments for Spark 2, add a gateway role to every host.
+In the step #2, when customizing the role assignments for Spark 2, add a <a href="https://www.cloudera.com/documentation/enterprise/latest/topics/cm_mc_managing_roles.html"> gateway role </a> to every host.

   c.
-Note that the History Server port is 18089 instead of the usual 18088.
+Note that the History Server port is 18089 instead of the usual 18088.  ***CHECK IT***

   d.
 Complete the steps to add the Spark 2 service.